How to apply

 Mid-October - UCAS form deadline

-All applicants should submit a UCAS form, including CAM/CTH as one of their choices.
+- All applicants should submit a UCAS form, including a course at Cambridge at Cambridge as one of your choices, and indicating St Catharine's as your preference college in the 'campus code' field.
 The deadline is often 6pm on October 15, but check the UCAS website, as we cannot accept late applications.

-Applicants for subjects in which an admissions written assessment is set should reigister separately for this.
+- By the same deadline, applicants for subjects in which an admissions written assessment is set should have been separately registered for this.
 See this link.

 Mid-October, one week after UCAS deadline - Cambridge SAQ form